Are you struggling to navigate the nuances of the various Ergon tariffs?

 One of the most complex tariffs that will be available for Large Usage Customers (or NMI’s using over 100,000 kWh/year) is Tariff 50.
 Mastering this tariff will make the other options much easier to understand and assess.
 To help make Tariff 50 simple, we will run through the most important things to consider before making the change.

-It may sound counterintuitive, but the first thing you should consider is whether you can avoid the tariff all together.
+It may sound counterintuitive, but the first thing you should consider is whether you can avoid the tariff altogether.
 If the NMI you are reviewing is sitting just over the 100,000 kWh/year threshold for Large Usage Customers, consider options for reducing the annual consumption below this amount.

-If the NMI can be reduced below the threshold, it may be eligible to be reclassified to small.
-This can generally be achieved through energy efficiency measures, shifting load to other connections and/or alternative energy sources (e.g. solar, wind, hydrogen).
+If the NMI annual usage can be reduced below the threshold, you may be eligible to be reclassified to a Small Usage Customer (simpler tariff).
+This can generally be achieved through energy efficiency measures, shifting load to other connections and/or alternative energy sources (e.g. solar PV).

 This tariff applies higher charges for energy usage during summer months (December – February).
-This is through increased demand charges (for more information on how demand is measured and charged, see the following LINK).
+This is through increased demand charges (for more information on how demand is measured and charged, please review the Ergon Energy website).
 If your business has downtime or lower energy consumption during summer months, this tariff may be a good option.

 Low Usage Rate vs. High Supply Costs

 The consumption charge, or the $/kWh rate, is lower on this tariff when compared with most other tariffs.
 However, the daily supply charges are significantly higher.
 If your site uses a significant amount of energy, this lower rate may compensate for the increased supply charges.